-Day Program:
+Undergraduate Program:

-Along with an applicant's essay and recommendation, Catawba College examines three specific academic criteria to determine an applicant's provability of success: academic course selection, high school grade point average (G.P.A.), and scores on either the S.A.T., A.C.T., or the T.O.E.F.L.
+Catawba College examines academic criteria to determine an applicant's probability of success including: academic course selection, high school grade point average (GPA), and scores on either the SAT, ACT, or the TOEFL.
 Evidence of leadership, community service, and indicators of strong character are also taken into consideration in the selection process.

-All students must present a minimum of 16 high school units of which 12 must be academic subjects and/or college preparatory.
+Students with a 3.25 GPA may elect to apply via the Test Optional admission program.
+In lieu of SAT or ACT scores, Test Optional candidates must submit the Extra-curricular Leadership Resume and an essay or graded paper from their junior or senior year.
+All students must present a minimum of 16 high school units of which 12 must be academic core subjects and/or designated as college preparatory.
 It is recommended that each student successfully complete the following courses in high school:

 English 4 units

-Mathematics (Algebra I or above) 3 units
+Mathematics (must include Algebra II or a higher level math)

 Laboratory Science

-Social Science
+Social Science 3 units

-Foreign Language (highly recommended)
+Foreign Language (highly recommended) 2 units

-Applicants who have not yet completed high school must still submit an official high school transcript of all academic work completed or a General Education Development (G.E.D.)
-Certificate or an Adult Evening High School Diploma.
+Applicants who have not yet graduated from high school must submit an official high school transcript of all academic work completed up to the time of application, a GED Certificate, or an Adult Evening High School Diploma.

-While testing does not always tell the whole story about a prospective student's academic abilities, it is one of the more reliable measures for giving an indication of what a student's first year classroom performance will be.
-Catawba, therefore, requires prospective students to submit scores from one of three nationally recognized academic tests-the College Entrance Examination Board's (C.E.E.B.)
-Scholastic Assessment Test (S.A.T.
-I), Test of English as a Foreign Language (T.O.E.F.L.), the American College Testing
+Catawba College recognizes that standardized testing cannot provide the whole story regarding a prospective student's academic abilities but it is one of many factors that provide an indication of a first year student's potential college success.
+Catawba, therefore, encourages prospective students to submit scores from one of three nationally recognized academic tests-the Scholastic Assessment Test (SAT), the American College Testing (ACT) or Test of English as a Foreign Language (TOEFL.).

-Program's A.C.T.
 Students taking these tests should request that their test scores be sent directly to the Catawba Admissions Office.